Skip to main content

 Roundup Investigations and Lawsuits: What You Need to Know

-In recent years, Roundup has been one of the most popular weed-killing products used across the United States.
-Specifically, Roundup has been used as a broad-spectrum herbicide to kill weeds that threaten healthy crop growth.
-Recently, however, lawsuits have been filed against Monsanto (the creator of Roundup) due to findings that the ingredient glyphosphate is causing health problems—particularly Non-Hodgkin’s Lymphoma (NHL).
+Roundup has been one of the most popular weed-killing products used across the United States for decades.
+The product is a broad-spectrum herbicide that serves to kill weeds that threaten healthy crop growth.

 If you have come into contact with Roundup and have been diagnosed with NHL, you may have grounds for a lawsuit.
-Our firm is currently accepting and investigating new cases and offers free initial consultations with those in Maryland who may have been harmed by dangerous chemicals.
+Our firm is currently accepting and investigating new cases, and we’re offering free initial consultations to anyone in Maryland who may have been affected by this problem.

 Current Investigations